Moonglow (song): Selected filmography

 In the 1950s a medley of the song and George Duning's "Theme from Picnic, orchestrated by Johnny Warrington (1911–1978), became quite popular, especially in an instrumental recording by Morris Stoloff, conductor of the film version by the Columbia Pictures Orchestra.
 Duning wrote the film's theme to counterpoint "Moonglow".
 Stoloff's recording spent three weeks at number one on the U.S. Billboard Hot 100 in 1956, and became a gold record.
 It is also featured in Martin Scorsese's film The Aviator (2004), when Leonardo DiCaprio (as Howard Hughes) and Cate Blanchett (as Katharine Hepburn) fly over Los Angeles at night in one of Hughes' private planes.
 In a 1961 episode of The Twilight Zone (S3/Ep08, "It's a Good Life"), 6-year-old Anthony Fremont enjoys hearing "Moonglow" played on the piano during a surprise birthday party for an ill-fated neighbor.
 The evening country club scene in Caddyshack (1980) opens with the band playing "Moonglow".
+In the movie 42 (2013), about Jackie Robinson's advent into baseball's previously white-only major leagues, "Moonglow" plays in the background in the hotel where Rachel and Jackie Robinson have just been married.